 Use peanut butter and place them along with established runs.
 Be sure to tether them with garden wire or they may go missing.
 It’s worth not setting these until the peanut butter has been taken twice to gain the trust of the rodent, once this has happened then set the trap.
 Bodies can be disposed of in your normal waste.

 Simply add a sticky substance like peanut butter.
 Place these where you are seeing activity and you should be able to control them quickly.

 Rodenticide also can help but make sure you follow the instructions on the product you are using.

 Still having problems?

-If you have tried all of the above and feel that the rat or mice activity only within your property constitutes a public health risk then please email in the first instance email@example.com.
+If you have tried all of the above and feel that the rat or mice activity only within your property constitutes a public health risk then please contact the customer services team on 01730 234360 to arrange a treatment.